top of page

 5. Add a Schema Markup To Your Website

-Schema is a type of structured data markup that makes your website’s content easier for search engines like Google, Yahoo, and Bing to crawl, sort, and display to the people looking for it.
+Schema is a type of structured data markup that makes your website's content easier for search engines like Google, Yahoo, and Bing to crawl, sort, and display to people who are looking for it.

 6. Backlinks From Local Sources

 A backlink is a link on a website that points back to your website.
-This is the reason that networking with other businesses in your town is so helpful.
+This is why working with other businesses in your town is so helpful.

-Having other local businesses or content creators link back to your website goes a long way in this business.
+Having links from her local businesses or content creators on your website goes a long way in this business.
 Even in general SEO, good backlinks are a big deal.

 7. Use Locally Specific Keywords

-Also, use these keywords when creating alt tags for your images, as well as the title tags and URL slugs.
+Also, use these keywords when creating alt tags for your images, title tags, and URL slugs.

 8. Create Online Citations

-Citations are online references to your business that usually includes your NAP.
-Sometimes, they can also link to your website, which makes them great for both regular and local SEO.
+Citations are online references to your business that usually include your NAP.
+Sometimes, they can also link to your website, making them great for regular and local SEO.

 Conclusion

-Local SEO often goes unnoticed because website owners often jump to the conclusion that regular SEO and local SEO are the same.
-However, there are totally different ranking factors like the ones we’ve talked about today.
+Local SEO often goes unnoticed because website owners often conclude that regular SEO and local SEO are the same.
+However, there are totally different ranking factors, like the ones we've talked about today.

 Once you’ve optimized for these factors, you’ll see the results.
 By analyzing your data over the next little while, you should see more and more of your customers coming from local areas.
 If not, then you’ll need to keep adjusting until you do.

-Remember that ranking number one won’t happen in a day and honing your local SEO strategy will require a lot of tweaking.
-Just keep analyzing and adjusting until you’ve figured out what works for your business.
+Remember that ranking number one won't happen in a day, and honing your local SEO strategy will require a lot of tweaking.
+Keep analyzing and adjusting until you figure out what works for your business.
+And, if you need some professional help to rank high in local searches, check out my local SEO portfolio, and let's have a chat!

 Subscribe To The Blog For Access To My Free Resource Library